 By focusing on preventive care and wellness, we can work together to help you avoid illness and stay well.
-Dean Advantage members receive preventive screenings and other valuable services, at no additional cost when using an in-network provider*.
+Our members receive preventive screenings and other valuable services, at no additional cost when using an in-network provider*.
 Review your summary of benefits and coverage for network provider details.

 Medicare Advantage (MA) health plans, also called Part C plans, combine Original Medicare (Parts A and B) and often Part D into one plan with a network of providers.
 In addition to services covered by Original Medicare (Parts A and B), your MA plan may provide many other health care services at no additional cost to you.
 Visit our extra benefits page to see the added services we provide you at no additional cost.